 Whether you think so or not psychology plays a huge role in the design.
 Designers often have to understand people and predict what they will and won’t do.
 This information is only obtained by testing theories.
 Designing in a vacuum won’t suffice as it won’t relate to anyone.
 As a designer, you have to get out there and understand the real problems people are facing and address them to the best of your ability.
 Addressing them means getting inside a person’s mind and consulting with them directly.

 Unfortunately, art school only accounts for half of this process.
 Assignments often only deal with theory rather than addressing providing solutions to real design problems the real-world public is facing.

-After school, most designers have to dive into these real world scenarios and often aren’t familiar with any of it.
+After school, most designers have to dive into these real-world scenarios and often aren’t familiar with any of them.
 I know because I had to do this almost immediately.

 Design and business

 At the end of the day if your occupation is a “designer” you have to sacrifice a lot of your own opinions and teachings to appease clients.
 Since you need to earn a living this often means making poor design decisions based on a client’s request.

 In art school no-one teaches you this reality.
 In fact, you are often given free rein on many of your assignments which in the real-world is almost never the case.
 If you’re in art school I would recommend you cherish this!

 I firmly believe titles don’t really matter.
 If you can do good work then it doesn’t mean shit if you’re labeled “creative director” or “intern”.
 What matters is that you solve problems and do it well.
 A good designer knows there are no shortcuts to take.
 If you decide to skimp on a step of the process your work will show it clearly.